-We’re big fans of the SANS team, and specifically of Lenny Zelster.
-It’s gratifying then, to see Lenny discussing deception and active defence in his recent series of blog posts, and we highly recommend reading his history of deception in computer security.
+We’re big fans of the SANS team, and specifically of Lenny Zeltser.
+It’s gratifying then, to see him discussing deception and active defence in his recent series of blog posts, and we highly recommend reading his history of deception in computer security.

 - Thinking asymmetrically

 Cyber-security has always been a form of asymmetric warfare.
 The defenders have expensive, monolithic defences, are slow to adapt, and are hampered by ‘terrain’ such as geographical boundaries.
 The attacker are quick to change tactics, rely heavily on deception, and make use of terrain.
 This is guerilla warfare, and only an asymmetrical defence will yield results.